A transfer-operator-based relation between Laplace eigenfunctions and zeros of Selberg zeta functions: Introduction

 \section{Introduction}

-Let $\h = \PSL_2(\R)/\PSO(2)$ denote the hyperbolic plane, let $\Gamma$ be a Fuchsian group, and let $\chi\colon \Gamma\to \Unit(V)$ be a unitary representation of $\Gamma$ on a finite-dimensional complex vector space $V$.
-The relation between the geometric and the spectral properties of $X\sceq \Gamma\backslash\h$ (e.\,g., volume, periodic geodesics, etc., among the geometric objects, and eigenvalues, resonances, $(\Gamma,\chi)$-automorphic functions, etc., among the spectral entities) is an important subject with a long, rich history and ongoing high-level activity.
-Among the various methods used in the study of this relation, one is the development of transfer operator techniques.
+Let $\h = \PSL_2(\R)/\PSO(2)$ denote the hyperbolic plane, let $\Gamma$ be a Fuchsian group (that is, a discrete subgroup of $\PSL_2(\R)$), and let $\chi\colon \Gamma\to \Unit(V)$ be a unitary representation of $\Gamma$ on a finite-dimensional complex vector space $V$.
+The relation between the geometric and the spectral properties of $X\sceq \Gamma\backslash\h$ (e.\,g., volume, periodic geodesics, etc., among the geometric objects; $L^2$-eigenvalues, resonances, $(\Gamma,\chi)$-automorphic functions, etc., among the spectral entities) is an important subject with a long, rich history and ongoing high-level activity.
+Among the various tools and methods used in the study of this relation, one is the Selberg zeta function, another one the development of transfer operator techniques.

+The Selberg zeta function establishes such a relation on the level of spectra, namely between the primitive geodesic length spectrum among the geometric properties and the Laplace resonances (i.\,e., the $L^2$-spectral parameters and the scattering resonances) among the spectral properties of $X$.
+More precisely, it follows (for $X$ of infinite area at least for the case of $\chi$ being the trivial character) from the properties of the Selberg zeta function that the primitive geodesic length spectrum of $X$ and the resonances of the Laplacian on $X$ determine each other.

+By its very nature, the Selberg zeta function cannot provide any such relation beyond the spectral level (unless additional information is used).
+This means in particular that it is not possible to construct an $L^2$-eigenfunction of the Laplacian or a resonant state using only (geometric) information provided by the properties of the Selberg zeta function.

-The modular surface $\PSL_2(\Z)\backslash\h$ had been the first hyperbolic orbifold for which transfer operator techniques allowed to show a relation between the geodesic flow and Laplace eigenfunctions beyond a spectral level.
-More precisely, the combination of the articles \cite{Artin, Series, Mayer_thermo, Mayer_thermoPSL, Efrat_spectral, Chang_Mayer_transop, Bruggeman} shows that the even respectively odd Maass cusp forms for $\PSL_2(\Z)$ are isomorphic to the eigenfunctions with eigenvalue $\pm 1$ of Mayer's transfer operator
+The modular surface $\PSL_2(\Z)\backslash\h$ was the first hyperbolic orbifold for which transfer operator techniques allowed to show a relation between the geodesic flow and Laplace eigenfunctions beyond the spectral level.